vaidx/jm-jets-chatbot/README.md

 ### Maintenance -
 ##Intents : (brief reply content)
-- bad-words
+- bad-words :
-- contact-us
+- contact-us : Ask for Contact.
+- convo-extension : Reply Emoji.
-- Default Fallback
+- Default Fallback : Ask user to type their question again.
-- Default Welcome
+- Default Welcome : First chatbot reply.
+Greeting and showing a menue.
-- end-session
+- end-session : Ensure user will quit chatbot.
+Last chatbot reply.
-- jets-app-process
+- jets-app-process : List all application process: 1.
+Online Application (10 mins) 2.
+Online Tests (70 mins) 3.
+On-Demand Video Interview (20 mins) 4.
+Assessment Centre (Full Day, In person) 5.
+Offer
-- jets-app-timeline-center
+- jets-app-timeline-center : Show all Assessment Schedule.
-- jets-info
+- jets-apply-now : Link to Application Form.
+- jets-faqs : Show a menu of all FAQs.
+To direct user to their desired FAQs.
+- jets-info : About JETS, focus on the benefits of joining JETS.
-- jets-salary
+- jets-salary : About the salary in JETS Programe
-- jets-about
-- jm-about
+- jm-about : Show the menue of all "About", include Our Company, History, Business Unit
-- jm-company
+- jm-company : About Jardine and Matheson
-- jm-history
+- jm-history : About Jardine and Matheson
-- jm-menue
+- jm-menue : Show the menue.
+To direct user to their desired
-- jokes
+- jokes : No response.
+Debug purpose.
-- kb-app-rolling
-- kb-app-total-time
+- kb-app-rolling : Application process is NOT on a rolling basis, there is screening
+- kb-app-total-time : The duration of entire recruitment processes from appling to giving offer
-- kb-astra
+- kb-astra : About Astra International
 - kb-df : About Daily Farm
 - kb-email-apply : Emphasis application method must be done by online application
 - kb-hk-land: About Hong Kong Land